TJBlackman/nextjs-nginx-404/README.md

 4. Same as 3, but upload files to CDN instead of hosting on NginX machine.
 Same pros and cons as solution 3.
 7/10 solution.

-> Note: Serving static files froma JS server is SLOW!
+> Note: Serving static files from a JS server is SLOW!
 For public production applications, use a dedicated file server (CDN, NginX, etc).
-Above all, know the pros and cons of the solutions above, and choose what's best for your specific use case.
+Most importantly, know the pros and cons of the solutions above, and choose what's best for your specific use case.